CraftLogan/Laravel-Overflow/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## Laravel Package Boilerplate

-This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).
+This package used scafolding from the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com) built by [Marcel Pociot](https://twitter.com/marcelpociot)